 - Quickpulse – a WeChat-integrated tool that allows Chinese millennials to give feedback to employers in order to improve retention

 - The Graide Network – connecting middle and high school teachers with qualified teaching assistants to grade and provide feedback on student work

 - Surgical Innovation Associates – an early stage medical and surgical device company focused on soft tissue repair

-- Eat Pakd (Wise Apple) – delivering customized, healthy lunches to your door
+- Wise Apple – delivering customized, healthy lunches to your door

 - Opticent Health – positively impacting healthcare monitoring and delivery through the commercialization of next generation patient-specific technologies that address unmet needs for diseases across a range of medical practices